This post may contain affiliate links. Please read our disclosure policy.

 - Pie crust should be rolled out to about 1/4-inch thick and usually a few inches wider than your pie dish you’re using.

 - *Blind bake: If dough slumps or sags when blind baking the bottom crust, dough may not have been cold enough.
-Chill dough in freeze or refrigerator for a few minutes to prevent and slumping & use pie weights/beans to further help if this issue happens!
+Chill dough in freezer or refrigerator for a few minutes to prevent and slumping & use pie weights/beans to further help if this issue happens!